Configure a Linux Python app for Azure App Service

 - Check for the existence of a Django app, and launch Gunicorn for it if detected.

 - Check for the existence of a Flask app, and launch Gunicorn for it if detected.

 - If no other app is found, start a default app that's built into the container.

-The following sections provide additional details for each option.
+The following sections provide extra details for each option.

 For Django apps, App Service looks for a file named

 wsgi.py within your app code, and then runs Gunicorn using the following command: